GreenBlueBit/elemEdit/README.md

 A [really] small and flexible jquery plugin

+NOTE : You only need the editElem.js file and jquery for this to work, the rest are demos, license stuff and version info.

 The purpose of this project is to allow people to make any html element to become editable be it as a textfield or textarea and send the modification anywhere you'd like with just one line of code;

 A few of the features that it boosts :